-\paragraph{Appearance-based Gaze Estimation} An increasing shift towards appearance-based methods has been experienced in recent years.
-In contrast to model-based techniques, appearance-based methods are conceptually and structurally simpler: they typically use machine learning techniques to directly learn gaze direction from photographic eye appearance (images).
-As surveyed by Akinyelu and Blignaut~\cite{akinyelu2020convolutional}, prior appearance-based methods like~\cite{mora2013person, krafka2016eye, wang2016appearance} generally relied on basic machine learning models such as linear regression, support vector machine, and random forest.
-Nowadays, appearance-based methods are often approached through deep learning and CNNs.
-One example of advanced appearance-based models is the work by Ranjan et al.~\cite{Ranjan_2018_CVPR_Workshops}, which improves the robustness against head pose by head post clustering.
-In contrast to former works in which one dedicated network is needed for each head pose, the authors designed a branched structure where the majority of layers are shared while only a few final dense layers are specified for each head pose.
-Moreover, they trained the model by transfer learning from the object viewpoint estimation CNN~\cite{su2015render} that is intrinsically more related to gaze estimation than object detection.
-To overcome the problem of data shortage, Yu and Odobez~\cite{Yu_2020_CVPR} suggested an unsupervised representation for gaze estimation for which unlabelled eye images are used, and calibration works in a few-shot manner.
-The authors jointly trained a network for learning gaze representation and a network for gaze redirection while using warping field regularization to prevent overfitting and distortion.
-Different from prior works which learn embeddings in high dimensional space, this novel model captures 2D embeddings which are linked to clear physical meaning, namely eyeball yaw and pitch.
-With solely 100 calibration samples, the model was capable to reach an accuracy of 7$^{\circ}$-8$^{\circ}$.
+One example of advanced appearance-based models improves the robustness against head pose by head pose clustering~\cite{Ranjan_2018_CVPR_Workshops}, and in contrast to former works, where a dedicated network is needed for each head pose, there is a branched structure where most layers are shared while only a few final dense layers are specified for each head pose.
+To address the data shortage,~\cite{Yu_2020_CVPR} suggested an unsupervised representation for gaze estimation for unlabelled eye images, and calibration works in a few-shot manner.
+The authors jointly trained two networks: one for learning gaze representation and another for gaze redirection, utilizing warping field regularization to prevent overfitting and distortion.
+Unlike prior works that learn embeddings in high-dimensional space, this model captures 2D embeddings that are linked to clear physical meaning, namely, eyeball yaw and pitch.
+With solely 100 calibration samples, the model could reach an accuracy of 7$^{\circ}$-8$^{\circ}$.